menu

 Hiking trail sign for Monument Canyon Trail and Wedding Canyon Trail in Colorado National Monument.

-Visiting Colorado National Monument
+What You Need to Know About Visiting Colorado National Monument

 The highlight of Colorado National Monument is Rim Rock Drive, which stretches 23 miles from Grand Junction to Fruita.
 Each side has an entrance with its own fee booth.
 The fee for private vehicles is $25 ($15 for hikers or bikers) or you can use your America the Beautiful or other recreation pass.
 Some trailheads are located outside of the Monument’s boundaries, but all visitors are required to pay a fee or have a valid recreation pass.